Drafted: ROUND: 1 - Pick Number: 23 (MIN)

 Player ComparisonDeVonta Smith

-Scouting Report: SummaryJordan Addison is an outstanding NFL prospect who is a prototypical slot player with the deep-speed coaches drool over.
+Scouting Report: SummaryJordan Addison is an outstanding NFL prospect who is a prototypical slot player with the requisite speed.
 He however does have very obvious limitations and may never be considered a complete wide receiver who is able to play outside due to his small frame, but despite this will still be drafted as high as the first round due to his ability to take the top off a defense from the slot.